Alzheimer, the new symptom that allows you to discover the disease from the eye: the study-breakinglatest.news-Breaking Latest News

 How can we recognize if we are at risk Alzheimer?A new study has found out thateye human can show the first signs of this common form of dementia long before i symptoms become evident.
-To pinpoint it, researchers at Cedars-Sinai Medical Center in Los Angeles, California.
-In the analysis, published in the journal ActaNeuropathologica last month, the authors analyzed the human eyes and brain tissue of 86 deceased patients who had been diagnosed with Alzheimer’s disease or mild cognitive impairment before dying.
+To identify the researchers of the Cedars-Sinai Medical Center of The Angels, California.
+In the analysis, published in the journal ActaNeuropathologica last month, the authors analyzed the human eyes and brain tissue of 86 deceased patients who had been diagnosed with Alzheimer’s disease or mild cognitive impairment before they died.
+With promising results.

 Dementia, a research (lasting more than 25 years) reveals the 7 factors that prevent mental decline